 We build items, but it's just a tiny part of what we do.
 Our major focus is on building the Lectical Dictionary, which houses the growing body of knowledge we need to make richly educational diagnostic assessments and populate test-taker reports with formative feedback and targeted learning activities.
 The cost of developing new assessments decreases as the Lectical Dictionary grows.

 Building knowledge about learning is not a major goal for most assessment developers.
 Building and storing items—hundreds of them—is.
-Traditional test developers need to continuously create items because they must be rotated and eventually retired to prevent cheating.
-The cost of item development increases as item types become more complex in response to demands for more open-ended, open response items.
+Traditional test developers need to continuously create items because the items must be rotated and eventually retired to prevent cheating.
+The cost of item development increases as item types become more complex in response to demands for more open-ended, open response questions.

 Our approach is to make numerous small subject-specific formative assessments that are woven into the curriculum.
 Over time, patterns of performance on a diversity of DiscoTests or LectaTests weave a rich story about learning.
 These patterns of performance become a valuable source of evidence that can inform big decisions.